FAIRplus/the-fair-cookbook/content/recipes/interoperability/ETL-tools.md

 :has_executable_code: nope
 ````

-___

 ## Main Objectives

 This recipe identifies tools for `data extraction`, `transformation`, and `loading` (ETL).
-ETL is the process of collecting data from one source to a designated system in which the data is represented differently [1].
+ETL is the process of collecting data from one source to persist it in another designated system in which the data is represented differently [1].
-One common use case in biological science is to build a scalable and portable ETL system to extract data from various sources, transform said data into a cohesive dataset, and load the data to an internal or public database to support data exploration.
+A common use case in data science is to build a scalable and portable ETL system to extract data from various sources, transform said-data into a cohesive dataset, and load the data to an internal or public database to support data exploration.

 This recipe aims to serve as a start point for designing ETL workflows, rather than provide a comprehensive list covering all available tools.